-Priority 1 - Downtown Areas r storm has ended, and after becoming aware that the snow accumulation reater than 10 cm call-out plows and clear the snow within 24 hours Priority 2 - Side Streets No requirement for snow clearing operations. reater than 10 cm call-out plows and clear the snow within 24 hours No requirement for snow clearing operations.
-Priority 2 sidewa ks will not be serviced until the completion of Priority 1 sidewa ks have met their service level and may also be delayed by other winter control roads requirements.
-No call-out of sander unless sidewalks become slippery le storm continues, call-out plow operations as soon as practicable after oming aware that the snow accumulation is greater than 10 cm.
-While storm continues, call-out plow operations as soon as practicable after becoming aware that the snow accumulation is greater than 15 cm. reater than 10 cm clear the snow within 24 hours Priority 2 sidewa ks will not be serviced until the completion of Priority 1 sidewa ks have met their service level and may also be delayed by other winter control roads requirements. call-out of sander unless sidewalks become slippery No call-out of sander unless sidewalks become slippery -out sander if sidewa k conditions permit Call-out sander if sidewalk conditions permit le orr rea storm continues, call-out plow operations as soon as practicable after ing aware that the snow accumulation is greater than 10 cm . torm has ended, and after becoming aware that the snow accumulation ater than 10 cm clear the snow within 24 hours I-out of sander unless sidewalks become slippery
+FORECAST CALL-OUT RESPONSE Storm Severity Priority 1 - Downtown Areas Priority 2 - Side Streets After storm has ended, and after becoming aware that the snow accumulation is greater than 10 cm call-out plows and clear the snow within 24 hours No requirement for snow clearing operations.
+Up to 10 cm No call-out of sander unless sidewalks become slippery Priority 2 sidewa ks will not be serviced until the completion of Priority 1 sidewa ks have met their service level and may also be delayed by other winter control roads requirements.
+No call-out of sander unless sidewalks become slippery While storm continues, call-out plow operations as soon as practicable after becoming aware that the snow accumulation is greater than 10 cm.
+While storm continues, call-out plow operations as soon as practicable after becoming aware that the snow accumulation is greater than 15 cm .
+More than 10 cm After storm has ended, and after becoming aware that the snow accumulation is greater than 10 cm clear the snow within 24 hours Priority 2 sidewa ks will not be serviced until the completion of Priority 1 sidewa ks have met their service level and may also be delayed by other winter control roads requirements.
+No call-out of sander unless sidewalks become slippery No call-out of sander unless sidewalks become slippery Sleet and freezing rain Call-out sander if sidewa k conditions permit Call-out sander if sidewalk conditions permit